-"Liberated Area in the Desert" A Japanese Documentary Film in1978
+Documentary film "Liberate Area in the Desert"

 1. Prologue

 After difficult negotiations for more than half a year in various parts of the Middle East, the NHK crew received an information that the contact point of the EPLF (Eritrean People's Liberation Front) is located in Port Sudan.
 The crew visited the secret branch inside the warehouse town of Port Sudan's port where the crew was greeted by the head of the branch and obtained pass to the liberated area.